conor1982/Iris_Project_2020/README.md

 ## 1. Research the Data
 *	Who did research, where it was done, when etc.
 *   Type of dataset -  multi variable
 *	What is in the data – variables, measurments in cm, size of data set
 *	Write summary about dataset
 *	References
+*   REVIEW AND ADD MORE INFO ON LINEAR LDA

 ## 2. Iris Dataset
 *	Download into github
 *	Data checks Rows, Data types, empty values ,count of variables etc. –script
 *	References
+*   COMPLETED - CLEAN UP CODE AND REFERENCES
+*   README SECTION TO BE ADDED

 ## 3. Python Libaries
 *	List of libraries to be used